gradio-app/gradio/guides/06_other-tutorials/creating-a-chatbot.md

-## 4. Chatbot Markdown Support
+## 4. Adding Markdown, Images, Audio, or Videos

-The `gr.Chatbot` also supports a subset of markdown including bold, italics, code, and images.
-Let's take a look at how we can use the markdown support to allow a user to submit images to the chatbot component.
+The `gr.Chatbot` also supports a subset of markdown including bold, italics, and code.
+In addition, it can also handle media files, such as images, audio, and video.

 ```python
 def add_image(state, image):